 For quick lunches there’s a small selection of street food — particularly Moroccan and Middle Eastern — on Portobello and Golborne Roads of a weekday and plenty of a weekend.
-Books For Cooks on Blenheim Crescent serves a good value menu of the day (there's no choice and no bookings) cooked from a chosen recipe book.
-You can also grab a falafel wrap from the ever-popular Falafel King, a Jamaican-tinged burger from Boom Burger or a chippie lunch from George’s Fish Bar on Portobello Road.
+You can grab a Jamaican-tinged burger from Boom Burger or a chippie lunch from George’s Fish Bar on Portobello Road.

 As one of London’s key going out areas, Notting Hill offers plenty of choice when it comes to restaurants.
-Global highlights include Al Waha, one of London’s best Lebanese restaurants; smart Indian Chakra; dim sum at trendy E&O; rustic Spanish tapas at Galicia; Caribbean at Rum Kitchen; Mazi, which is one of the city’s best modern Greek restaurants; Italian fish restaurant Pescheria Mattiucci; French bistro Bloody French; fried chicken at Moral Fox and resolutely British venues Hereford Road and The Shed.
+Global highlights include Al Waha, one of London’s best Lebanese restaurants; a colourful array of ceviches and Peruvian grilled meats — along with some fantastic corncakes — from Andina; dim sum at trendy E&O; rustic Spanish tapas at Galicia; Mazi, which is one of the city’s best modern Greek restaurants; Italian-slanted burgers and craft beers from The Italian Job, and resolutely British venues Hereford Road and The Shed.

 Something special — fine dining

-There are two destination coffee spots on Portobello Road — Coffee Plant, which roasts a variety of beans on site for impressively rich, complex and rounded coffees, and Talkhouse which serves outstanding espressos in relaxed surrounds.
+The destination coffee spot on Portobello Road is Coffee Plant, which roasts a variety of beans on site for impressively rich, complex and rounded coffees.
 You’ll also be well catered for at Lowry & Baker on the same street and Kitchen & Pantry on Elgin Crescent.

 Notting Hill’s best pubs include the charmingly cluttered and OTT The Churchill Arms, which also serves very good Thai food, and The Windsor Castle which has a rural charm, good ale, an open fire and a beer garden.
 Visit our good-pub database to see more recommendations in the area.

 Once a shabby boozer, we’d now consider the Portobello Star — where Portobello Gin used to be made — more of a bar.
-After all, it’s the cocktails you’d come for.
-The proudly kitsch and endlessly fun Trailer Happiness is one of the capital’s best places for tiki cocktails and rum (plus there’s Rum Kitchen if you want some more), while Mexican bar Crazy Homies towards Westbourne Park is the place to go for tequila.
-Notting Hill Gate spot Little Yellow Door brings a taste of an east London speakeasy to the west, while Negozia Classica at the intersection of Portobello Road and Westbourne Grove deals in excellent Italian wines and spritz
+After all, it’s the cocktails and (extensive and decent-value) happy hours you’d come for.
+The proudly kitsch Trailer Happiness is one of the capital’s best spots for tiki cocktails or rum, whilst Negozio Classica at the intersection of Portobello Road and Westbourne Grove deals in excellent Italian wines and aperitivi.